connexcs/docs/docs/developers/scriptforge.md

 4. Click **`Save`**.
 5. Select your script from the list.
 6. Enter the code of your script.
-7. **Global Routing Priority** means the script will run for every single call.
-You have 3 options to choose from:
-	* You can **disable** it if you don't want to use it.
-	* **Run first** or **Run Last** means this script will run first or after the Script Forge enabled in the Routing section.
-8. The **App** field allow you to integrate the created applications with the ScriptForge.
-9. Click the green arrow to **`Save and Run`**.
-10. You can view the results onscreen.

 If script shows an error, add this and then run the script again: